FAQ: ANSWERS TO THE MOST FREQUENT QUESTIONS ABOUT CREDIT CARDS AND TRAVELING WITH MILES AND POINTS

 WE ARE NOT BIG SPENDERS, IS IT STILL POSSIBLE TO EARN ENOUGH POINTS TO TRAVEL FOR FREE?

-Yes!
-There are several cards that have a lower minimum spend.
+Yes.
+There are several cards that have a lower minimum spend, but keep in mind these cards will also have a lower sign-up bonus.
 Let’s take a look at some of my favorite cards:

 DO YOU KEEP ALL YOUR CARDS OR DO YOU CANCEL THEM?

 I never recommend closing your credit card in the first year.
-Always let the second annual fee hit, then make a decision.
 I take into consideration what benefits I get from the card.
 I keep all the hotel cards that give me a free night every year.
 I kept my Chase Sapphire Preferred card for over five years and got the bonus again just recently.
-Read what to do with your card after the first year here
+While the decision to keep or cancel is entirely personal, you can read my decision-making tree on how we decide in this post here.
+Remember, we always want to maintain a good relationship with the banks.
+Do no close a card ever after you get the welcome offer.

-We are almost always earning a sign up bonus.
-That means that I apply for a new card every 3-4 months or my husband does.
+We are almost always earning a sign-up bonus.
+That means that I apply for a new card every 3-4 months, or my husband does.
 We like to alternate applications.
 This method allows us to earn a lot of extra points from referral points and it gives each of us a break from constant pulls on our credit.
+If you are not comfortable applying for multiple cards, then get a card that has a high category multiplier on the things you spend the most on (like groceries).

 WHAT IS THE BEST HOTEL CARD?

 Hyatt is by far the most popular hotel amongst points travelers.
 That’s because award nights start at just 5,000 points and there are many ways to earn Hyatt points.
 I can book a $500/night room for just 15k-18k points.
-The easiest way to earn Hyatt points is by earning the sign up bonus on a card that earns Chase Ultimate Rewards points and then transferring those points to Hyatt.
+The easiest way to earn Hyatt points is by earning points on a card that earns Chase Ultimate Rewards points and then transferring those points to Hyatt.

 While we love our Hyatt stays, Marriott has great properties for families, especially overseas.
 There are very strict approval rules for the Marriott Bonvoy cards between Chase and AMEX so always read the T&C’s before you apply to make sure you are eligible and make sure that you are getting the highest sign up possible.